-Built on the same platform as the current Buick LaCrosse, the Cadillac XTS is powered by a detuned version of the V6 sourced from the current CTS.
-The XTS doesn't feel asleep or lethargic from behind the wheel, giving it the sensation that it is much smaller than its 17-foot-long and 6-foot-wide dimensions would seem to indicate.
+Built on the same platform as the current Buick LaCrosse, the XTS is powered by a detuned version of the V6 sourced from the current CTS.
+The XTS doesn't feel sluggish from behind the wheel, giving it the sensation that it is much smaller than its 17-foot-long and 6-foot-wide dimensions would seem to indicate.
 Overall, we like how the XTS separates itself from those lethargic Cadillac behemoths of the past.
-It's a savvy choice for a modern American large luxury sedan.
+It's a savvy choice for a modern American large luxury car.

-The XTS is large, but not vast and it doesn't wallow under its mass.
-The car is plush, but not soft and boring.
-While there are several upsides to this new Cadillac, one of the biggest benefits is the value it provides for its cost.
-The Cadillac XTS will afford you with refinement and relaxation without a hefty price tag, and for that alone it's worth your time.
+In reviews, we noted that the base, front-wheel-drive XTS accelerates a bit slowly, but the potent twin-turbo V-Sport provides sports-carlike acceleration.
+The XTS is large, yet it doesn't feel big and lumbering from behind the wheel.
+There is some noticeable body roll when it's pushed harder, but the XTS doesn't wallow under its mass.
+At speed on the highway, the XTS is composed and impressively quiet.
+While there are several upsides to this relatively new Cadillac, the most notable is the value it provides compared to its full-size European rivals.
+The Caddy offers you refinement and relaxation without a hefty price tag, and for that alone it's worth your time.

 Used Cadillac XTS Models